VisionEval/VisionEval-Docs/docs/09-estimation.md

   + Estimation data: NA
   + Estimation method: Package build
   + Estimation script: R/AdjustVehicleOwnership.R
-  + Model object: data/AdjustVehicleOwnershipSpecifications.rda
+  + Model object: NA
   + Notes: User input from csv

 ###  VELandUse

 Land Use simulation package for VisionEval This package contains a number of modules that work in the VisionEval framework to calculate land use characteristics.
-This modules contains the following step(s):
+This module contains the following step(s):

 ####  AssignCarSvcAvailability

 This module reads in user specified data and assigns car service availability in Bzones.

-* This module step uses data sources including User specified from csv
+* Data sources include none
-* This module step uses model types including none
+* Model types include none
-* This module step is estimated using the following methods: Package build
+* Estimation uses the following methods: Package build
-* This module step is documented in inst/module_docs/AssignCarSvcAvailability.md
+* Documented in inst/module_docs/AssignCarSvcAvailability.md

 The models in this model step are: